 Several changes to the Mustang occurred at the start of the “normal” 1965 model year in August 1964, about four months after its introduction.
 These cars are known as “late 65’s”.
 The engine lineup was changed, with a 200 cubic inch “T-code” engine that produced 120 horsepower.
 Production of the Fairlane’s “F-code” 260 cu in (4.3 L) engine ceased when the 1964 model year ended.
 It was replaced with a new 200 horsepower “C-code” 289 cubic inch V8 engine topped with a two-barrel carburetor as the base V8.
 The DC electrical generator was replaced by a new AC alternator on all Fords (a way to distinguish 1964 from 1965 is to see if the alternator light on the dash says “GEN” or “ALT”).

 The King Rose Archives YouTube Channel features this very first Ford Mustang commercial featuring scenes from the 1964 New York World’s Fair where Ford launched the car to the public:

 Nearly forty large is big money for an early build, entry-level Mustang.
-Granted, its a convertible in the right color combination, so we would inspect the car thoroughly for originality before agreeing to that ask as there are always great alternatives for sale in the Mustang world.
+Granted, it’s a convertible in the right color combination.
+We would inspect the car thoroughly for originality before agreeing to that ask as there are always great alternatives for sale in the Mustang world.